berlin-hack-and-tell/bhnt.c-base.org/_slides/2021-08-31-no79-lockdown-hacks.md

 * Be fully vaccinated, recovered, or tested negative.
 * Desinfect hands on entry.
-* Fill out alien form (names, addresses, numbers) in a box that is locked with multiple locks and distributed keys.
-Alternatively, members can use the member form (nickname only).
+* Fill out alien form (names, addresses, numbers) as alien - members can use the member form (nickname only).
 * Keep chairs 1.5m apart.
 * Wear FFP2 or medical masks when not on your place.